Summary- paper 43:

 Questions/gaps addressed:

-• Cystinosis is a rare autosomal recessive LSD, caused by mutations in the CTNS gene.
-The kidney is the first organ affected functionally despite lysosomal cystine loading in multiple tissues.
-The most severe form is nephropathic/infantile cystinosis, characterized by the development of renal Fanconi syndrome and glomerular dysfunction, resulting in end-stage renal disease (ESRD) by 10 years of age.
-Cystinosin or other key molecular perturbations impact renal tubular integrity and function besides cystine transport.
-What is the mechanism, what are these fubctions?
+- Cystinosis is a rare autosomal recessive LSD, caused by mutations in the CTNS gene.
+The kidney is the first organ affected functionally.
+The most severe form is nephropathic/infantile cystinosis, resulting in end-stage renal disease (ESRD) by 10 years of age.
+What is the mechanism of defects in renual tubular cells, are these due to functions besides cystine transport?

 Major hypothesis: